Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: Results and discussion

 To simplify our analysis of phase-locked solutions, we will consider a specific case where both oscillators are identical.
 This means that their masses and intrinsic frequencies are the same, hence, we will set them at $\omega_1=\omega_2=1$.
-Moreover, we will assume that the coupling strength is equal to $K=1$.
-When this coupling strength is positive ($K>0$), all solutions obtained through $f_{+}(\Omega)$ are unstable, regardless of the value of $m$.
+Moreover, we will assume that $K=1$.
+When the coupling strength is positive ($K^{'}>0$), all solutions obtained through $f_{+}(\Omega)$ are unstable, regardless of the value of $m$.
 Therefore, we will only focus on exploring solutions of $f_{-}(\Omega)$ in our subsequent analysis.

 We started by investigating the stability of the solutions of Equation \eqref{Eq:func1} by finding the zeros of the determinant \eqref{Eq:lambda}.
+We found that this equation typically does not have only real solutions.
+Therefore, we assumed that the $\lambda$ exponents are complex numbers.
+The stability of the fixed point solutions requires that the real part of the largest $\lambda$ exponent becomes negative.
 Fig.~\ref{fig1:w-tau}, illustrates the stable phase-locked solutions $\Omega$ as a function of the time delay ($\tau$) for $m=0$, $0.6$, $1$, and $10$.
-Meanwhile, Figs.~\ref{fig2:Lyapunov} and \ref{fig3:most-st} show the delay dependence of the Lyapunov exponents and locking frequencies corresponding to the most stable solutions, respectively.
+Meanwhile, Figs.~\ref{fig2:Lyapunov} and \ref{fig3:most-st} show the delay dependence of the real part of $\lambda$ exponents and locking frequencies corresponding to the most stable solutions, respectively.
 The blue dots represent solutions associated with the phase difference $\beta=0$, while the red dots represent solutions associated with $\beta=\pi$.

 Fig.~\ref{fig1:w-tau} displays that for values of $\tau$ up to 0.79, there is only one stable solution in which the system is phase-locked, and the frequency of the system decreases as the time delay increases.
 However, at $\tau = 0.79$, the system becomes bistable, meaning that there are now two stable phase-locked solutions.
 The figure further indicates that the larger values of time delay result in multistability.
 It is important to note that in the absence of inertia, phase-locked solutions exist for any value of time delay.
 However, considering the second-order Kuramoto model ($m \neq 0$), the presence of inertia can cause the phase-locked solutions to become unstable.
 As the value of $m$ increases, the range of instabilities expands, and the system becomes less stable.
 For instance, when $m = 10$, only a small part of the phase-locked branches remains stable.